MGdLL/My_Programming_Journey/README.md

+Hi!
+My name is María,

+Welcome to my Programming Learning Journey.

+The purpose of this repository is to expand my 🚀Data Analysis and 🚀Data Scientist skills.

-I want to expand my Data Analysis skills by learning and doing projects about these different languages:
+To do so, I am currently learning and doing projects about these different languages:
 - SQL
 - DAX for Power BI